nf-core/sarek/doc/INSTALL.md

 Docker can also be used as a container technology.

-## Test CAW with small dataset and small reference
+## Test Sarek with small dataset and small reference

-The following tutorial explain how to run CAW on a small dataset using a small reference.
+The following tutorial explain how to run Sarek on a small dataset using a small reference.

 ```bash
 # Connect to your system